FWT Registration and Approval

 First year students: remember that your supervisor is your listed FWT employer, not your first year advisor.

-Juniors/Seniors: To apply for an Independent Study or Entrepreneurial Option, select the relevant option as your Experience Type.
-(Be sure to check the eligibility requirements for each on the FWT website.)
+Juniors/Seniors: To apply for an Entrepreneurial Option, select the relevant option as your Experience Type.
+(Be sure to check the eligibility requirements on the FWT website.)

 Select the “next” button to proceed through the form.
 You’ll be asked to provide a few more details about your FWT plan, including a brief survey about your FWT planning experience.